MahApps/MahApps.Metro/readme.md

 ```
 ![2016-07-26_02h30_11](https://cloud.githubusercontent.com/assets/658431/17122173/7573d3ca-52d9-11e6-9a2e-8ecadad254e4.png)

-It's still possible to use the old Xaml icon resources via this [Nuget package](https://www.nuget.org/packages/MahApps.Metro.Resources) (but you should use the new one for easier usage).
+It's still possible to use the old Xaml icon resources available [here](https://github.com/MahApps/MahApps.Metro.Resources) (but you should use the new one for easier usage).

 ## Contributing to this project